 • Up to a 30% increase in root mass and

-• A dramatic reduction in the need to hand water.
+• A reduction in the need to hand water.

-This video is from Ludlow GC in the UK, and demonstrates how water rapidly moves away from the surface after treatment with Hydroforce Ultra.
-In the UK, Hydroforce Ultra is marketed as Prowet Evolve®.
+This video is from Ludlow GC in the UK, and shows how water rapidly moves away from the surface after treatment with Hydroforce Ultra.
+In the UK, a similar molecule to Hydroforce Ultra is marketed as Prowet Evolve®.

 Research into soil wetting agents

-As turf agronomists we like to make sure that any recommendations are supported with good science.
-The pdf below shows the results of a wetting agent trial we completed in 2019 at Bonnie Donn GC in Sydney, NSW.
+Any recommendations we make are supported by good science.
+The pdf below shows the results of a soil wetter trial we completed in 2019 at Bonnie Doon GC in Sydney, NSW.

 download PDF